We would love for you to share your thoughts about the current topic and suggest new ones for us to share.

 For me maybe the hardest part in these adventures has been being apart from the rest of your family.
 In this last project of ours, our older children stayed in Finland and only the youngest (15 years old) came with us.
 After one year she decided to stay in Finland and continue her high school in Finland.
 The great thing is how easily you can stay connected to your dear ones wherever you are in the world nowadays.
 In our case being separated as a family has turned out to be a positive thing when talking about the “children” becoming more independent persons.

 Absolutely the best thing about project work is team teaching.
 We can’t bring any education system just as it is to any other country.
 That is why the cooperation and planning with the local teachers is essential.
-In my previous project in Abu Dhabi we organized team teaching but here in Maldives it has really shown all its good sites.
 Learning hand in hand can be very motivating and fruitful at its best.
 At the same time you are given an opportunity to learn from a different culture a lot.

 A Finnish teacher is an expert in Finnish education but it doesn’t mean you just bring in your expertise.
 The idea is that you adjust Finnish education with the local expert teachers to their needs and culture.
 This offers the teachers fruitful learning opportunities.
 Sometimes it is challenging to find the right ways to apply education to the new environment, but desire to solve problems together as well as honesty are the key elements.
 Personally I believe I am spreading goodness when applying Finnish Education system in new environments.
 Any education system is not perfect and Finnish education has its own challenges too.
 But basically the child centered, holistic approach with the Finnish way to support child’s learning is really working in real life.